How Long Do You Really Have to Cancel A Blinds Order?

 This customer had already enquired and placed an order with a well-known and nationwide blind company before they had seen us.
 After seeing our blinds, they decided they wanted to cancel that order so they could go with us instead.
 Normally this would not be a problem; under the Distance Selling Regulations a minimum 14-day “cooling off” period is standard when buying a product in your own home, and the customer was well within that time limit.

 The problem arose when it turned out the other company now only gives a 2-day period after the contract is signed to cancel the order.
 This meant that even though they had not even had a survey for the blinds; they were trapped in the contract – or so they were told several times by the other company.

 The 14-day cooling off period legislation is designed to protect customers.
 It ensures they have time to look at alternative options and examine any small print.
 As elements might have missed before signing a contract.
 By reducing that period to only two calendar days; there’s very little someone can do if they need to cancel for any reason.
 Even though the blinds are a made-to-measure product, production of the blinds does not start until after the survey.
 Therefore, in most cases this will fall outside of the 14-day cooling off period.
-Consequently, here should be no reason to prevent anyone from cancelling.
+Consequently, here should be no reason to prevent anyone wanting to cancel their blinds order.

 Our sales person was able to give the customer advice on what their rights were under this legislation.
 This was by sending information from the Citizens Advice service about the 14-day cooling off period.
 The customer contacted the company numerous times, stating the 14-day cooling off period legislation.
 Then, eventually the company agreed to cancel the order and refund their deposit.

 How are we different?